So, you want to get a loan? Here are some simple tips that might help you make more informed decisions about the type of loan you buy, and from whom.

 Insurance required by the lender.

-You are buying money for more than it cost the lender.
+When you get a loan, you are buying money for more than it cost the lender.
 Simple.

 Keep a copy of every cheque you write for your loan.
 If you call your lender about your loan, make sure you get the full name of the person with whom you speak.
 Make a note of it.
 You may be dealing with a large bureaucracy, and will need to refer to this conversation later.